Gonzasestopal/prompts_app/README.md

 ![Components Diagram](docs/components.png)

 - We will be display all information on the base route.
-- Slide in bar for existing data table messages.
+- Slide in bar for existing data table messages
 - Modal popup for new messages.

 ## Entities